Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 One of our most memorable times in Montpellier was sunset drinks at 𝐋’𝐀𝐫𝐛𝐫𝐞 𝐁𝐥𝐚𝐧𝐜 rooftop bar.
 If you have a City Pass a glass of red, white, or rose wine is complimentary on the house.

-This 17-floor building houses 113 apartments, the locals told me the ground restaurant has a good reputation.
+This 17-floor building houses 113 apartments.
+The locals told me the ground restaurant has a good reputation.

 More on my Instagram here.